 Belay—Setting up and executing a top-rope belay, with optional ground anchor, proper use of commands, safety checks.
-Belay a following climber/ belay from the top using a standard belay method and commands
+Belay a following climber/ belay from the top using a standard belay method, from the harness, and commands

-Rappel—Set up and properly execute a rappel using a standard belay device (ATC, ATC Guide, Reverso, etc.) and autoblock back-up
+Rappel—Set up and properly execute a rappel using a tubular belay device (ATC, ATC Guide, Reverso, etc.) and autoblock back-up

 Knots—Tie the following on the first demonstration: Overhand, Water Knot, Figure 8 on a Bite, Rewoven Figure 8/Tie-in Knot, Alpine Butterfly, Double Fisherman, Prusik Hitch, Clove Hitch, Girth Hitch, Munter